alexandra-birsan/prime-numbers/README.md

 was no longer capable of serving other requests.
 For this reason, the serverThreadPool and the withExecutionOffloaded configurations are used in PrimeNumbersServer.

-# To use the app:
+# To use the app run:
 1. sbt publish-local
 2. sbt "runMain primenumbers.PrimeNumbersServer -port 8082  -admin.port :8085" (to start the prime numbers server)
 3. sbt "runMain primenumbers.PrimeNumbersApi -port 8081" (to start the proxy service)
 4. send requests to GET http://localhost:8081/prime/{number}
+5. sbt test

+Things to be improved: in the server, when returning the results, don't wait to put all of them in a list.
+Instead, return them to the client one by one as they become available.